hasithajayasundara/connector-sonarqube/README.md

 ### Why would you use a Ballerina connector for SonarQube

-Using Ballerina SonarQube connector you can easily get the important code quality measurements ,project issues,add comment on those and do several operations on the issues as well as their comments.Following diagram gives an overview of Ballerina SonarQube connector.
+Using Ballerina SonarQube connector you can easily get important code quality measurements of a project.Following diagram gives an overview of Ballerina SonarQube connector.

 ![Ballerina -SonarQube Connector Overview](sonarqube-connector.png)